-I’m a 28-year-old non-binary transgender man, living in Leeds with my husband Alex.
+I’m a 29-year-old non-binary transgender man, living in Leeds with my husband Alex.
 I’m an academic researcher and trans awareness trainer.

 I’m an interdisciplinary early modernist scholar with a specialism in gender and sexuality.
-At present, I am a postdoctoral researcher on the AHRC-funded project ‘Gendering Interpretations of the Collections of the V&A and Vasa Museums’, based in the Department of History at the University of Plymouth; and a Teaching Assistant in the School of English Literature, Language and Linguistics at Newcastle University.
+At present, I am a postdoctoral researcher on the AHRC-funded project ‘Gendering Interpretations of the Collections of the V&A and Vasa Museums’, based in the Department of History at the University of Plymouth.
+From September 2019, I will be a Lecturer (maternity cover) in Early Modern English Literature at King’s College London.
 For my research background, please see my academic page.

 As an experienced trans awareness trainer, I specialise in tailored training sessions for public sector, higher education and non-profit organisations (including choirs).
 You can find more information on my training page.
 If you’d like to discuss how I can help your staff or volunteers develop confidence and familiarity with trans issues, please get in touch.